JUNE DINNER SHOW 2012

 Is there an EVOO experience good for somebody who is already a really good cook?

 I have heard about your European Cheese Boards; when do you serve them and what do they cost?

 Summer and early fall on our porch is the best place to enjoy a simple picnic repast.
-Enjoy the chef's choice Euro plate, $19; or pick out your own from our deli case priced as marked and take it out.
-Add wine, beer or soft beverage, other condiments like olives and peppers, a crusty bread.
-We can fix it for you for additional set-up fee.
+Enjoy the chef's choice Euro plate (starts $25 ) that serves 1-3 people; or pick out your own cheeses, etc. from our deli case, priced as marked for a custom Euro Plate for a small additional set-up fee ($5).
+Add wine, beer or soft beverage and your picnic is complete.

 What about seating?
 Should I come early for a good seat?